-Property management isn't exactly the dating game, but you do want to gather information (while following all Fair Housing laws to the letter) and select a prospective tenant who meets or exceeds your minimum written rental qualification standards.
-Tenant selection's probably the one single step in the rental process that can make or break you as a property manager, and I devote a lot of detail to this important topic in Chapter 10.
+Property management isn't exactly like an online dating game, but you do want to gather information (while following all fair housing laws to the letter) and select a tenant who meets or exceeds your minimum written rental qualification standards.
+Tenant selection is probably the one single step in the rental process that can make or break you as a property manager, and I devote a lot of detail to this important topic in Chapter 10.

-What seems to be a fairly straightforward process can actually be tricky due to the various limitations on the questions you can ask and the information you can request from interested applicants.
-Follow the same procedure for everyone so as to comply with Fair Housing laws and determine how you're going to verify each prospect's rental application.
-Be sure to select your tenant of choice based on objective criteria and then properly communicate your decision to both the approved tenant and the unsuccessful applicants.
+With tenant selection, what seems to be a fairly straightforward process can actually be tricky because of the various limitations on the questions you can ask and the information you can request from interested applicants.
+Follow the same procedure for everyone to comply with fair housing laws, and determine how you're going to verify each prospect's rental application.
+Be sure to select tenants based on objective criteria and then properly communicate your decision to both approved tenants and unsuccessful applicants.